pyne/pyne/docs/usersguide/r2s.rst

 source_1.h5m, source_2.h5m ... source_N.h5m

+An "e_bounds" file containing the photon lower and upper energy bounds will also be generated.
-These files can now be used as sources for photon transport within MCNP.
-Information on compiling a version of MCNP5 that can utilize these sources is found in the PyNE user's guide entry on `mesh-based source sampling <http://pyne.io/usersguide/source_sampling.html#source-sampling-in-mcnp5>`_.
+These source files, combined with the "e_bounds" file can now be used as sources for photon transport within MCNP.
+Information on compiling/using a version of MCNP5 that can utilize these mesh-based sources is found in the PyNE user's guide entry on `mesh-based source sampling <http://pyne.io/usersguide/source_sampling.html#source-sampling-in-mcnp5>`_.
-Note the each of these source files must be renamed to "source.h5m" for this purpose.
-By using these sources for photon transport, the shutdown dose rate can be obtained as a final answer.
+Note that each of these source files must be renamed to "source.h5m" for this purpose.
+By using these sources for photon transport, the shutdown dose rate can be obtained.
+Tally results will have to be normalized by the total photon source intentity.
+This information is found in the "total_photon_source_intensites.txt" file printed out by r2s.py step2.

 **********
 References